Lifestyle

 “Surely you can’t generalize entreps — people who put their necks out on the line for an idea — as lacking in passion.
 Yet they still fail pretty often.

 That might be occasionally true, but also consider the high failure rates associated with starting a business.
-According to statistics published by the Small Business Administration, about half of all employer establishments survive at least five years and a third survive ten years or more.
+According to statistics published by the Small Business Administration, about half of all employer establishments survive at least five years, and a third survive ten years or more.
 That’s a pretty big failure rate.
-Surely you can’t generalize entreps — people who put their necks out on the line for an idea — as lacking in passion.
+Indeed, you can’t generalize entreps — people who put their necks out on the line for an idea — as lacking in passion.
 Yet they still fail pretty often.

 Discipline is how good habits are formed, and these will always be crucial to earning success.
 It provides stability and direction where passion cannot.
 It builds foundations and also helps you create your own luck.